-- 1C: Resource volumes that on the available evidence, are virtually certain to be technically producible, i.e. have a better than 90% chance of being producible. - 2C: Resource volumes that are not yet 1C, but which are estimated to have a better than 50% chance of being technically producible. - 3C: Resource volumes that at present cannot be regarded as 2C, but which are estimated to have a significant more than 10% but less than 50% chance of being technically producible.
+- 1C: Resource volumes that on the available evidence, are virtually certain to be technically producible, i.e. have a better than 90% chance of being producible - 2C: Resource volumes that are not yet 1C, but which are estimated to have a better than 50% chance of being technically producible - 3C: Resource volumes that at present cannot be regarded as 2C, but which are estimated to have a significant - more than 10% but less than 50% - chance of being technically producible and has an associated well location and plan.